ApChris/Sort-Merge-Join/Welcome file.md

 ## Multithreading
 To begin with, we implemented the multithreading method using a Job Scheduler.
 A Job Scheduler consists of an array of pointers to threads, a job queue.
 Aside of these structures, it also has a semaphore, which makes threads to wait() and then Assing_Job post(), when a job has been pushed to the queue.
 In this way, threads don't wait, as of busy waiting, to receive a job to complete, but are triggered from Assign_Job, when that's necessary.
+Whenever a thread completes it's job, the function Complete

 <h2 id="part-two">Part Two</h2>